-We are Sven-Holger, a boutique outdoor lifestyle design brand.
+We are SVEN-HOLGER, a boutique outdoor lifestyle design brand.
 The theme of our Winter Collection is the skeleton sport.
 For fashion research purposes we purchased many rare skeleton sport articles published in previous centuries in magazines and books.
-While researching, we were fascinated by the crucial role the Cresta Run played in the development of this sport.
-Its contributions turned out to be quite valuable for our research.
-Therefore, to contribute to the preservation of the Cresta Run heritage in words and images and nurture it for future generations of riders and enthusiasts, we decided to make available an online Skeleton Scrapbook dedicated to you riders and enthusiasts.
-As a result, these stories, race results and historic events are less likely to disappear.
-Incidentally, many of these are the last remaining extant from 1889-1940 and were acquired by us primarily at auction.
+While researching fashion styles of this sport, we were fascinated by the crucial role the Cresta Run played in the development of this sport.
+Therefore, by preserving the original articles from Cresta Run, we have made them available for future generations of riders and enthusiasts.
+Securing the fact that these stories, race results and historic events will not disappear.
+Incidentally, many of these are the last remaining artifacts from 1889-1940 and were acquired by us primarily at an auction.
+The articles acquired by SVEN-HOLGER have been donated to the SMTC archive and its President James Sunley in 2019.

-We have digitized these and have included them in our online Skeleton Scrapbook.
+We have digitized these and have included them in our Skeleton Sport Encyclopedia.
 Any additional relevant historical facts and stories you may wish to send us will be gratefully received.
-We would appreciate your informing us in case of possible copyright infringement.
+We would appreciate you informing us in case of possible copyright infringement.
 As well, if any of the text or images causes offence or upset, please do not hesitate to contact us.

 Several excellent and detailed books have been written on the Cresta Run, in the last 40 years.